Quantitative Research Considerations

 - Determine a time frame and schedule.
 When do you need the results?

-- Determine how much you can budget to the survey or surveys.
+- Determine how much you can budget for the survey or surveys.

 - Develop several sample questions.
 Write your questions with the best-case scenario in mind — you can ask the most complex question you can think of.
 Any very complex questions or objectives might determine the type of survey you use.